-Originally from Philadelphia, Pennsylvania, Debbie Wohl Isard earned her Bachelor of Arts in psychology from New College, Hofstra University, and a Master of Social Work from Hunter College, New York.
-In addition to working as a social worker, program director, event planner, litigation paralegal, and business owner, she has served as a management consultant for funeral homes and an assistant elementary education teacher specializing in working with gifted/learning disabled students.
-Debbie has contributed articles to HaLapid and serves as editor of the SCJS electronic news connection, La Granada.
+Originally from Philadelphia, Pennsylvania, Debbie Wohl Isard has a Bachelor of Arts in psychology from New College, Hofstra University, and a Master of Social Work from Hunter College, New York.
+A former social worker, program director, event planner, litigation paralegal, and business owner, she has served as a management consultant for funeral homes and an assistant elementary education teacher specializing in working with gifted/learning disabled students.
 She has also written articles about family health, pregnancy, ADHD, and education for a variety of other publications.
-A student of Jewish pioneers of the Southwest, and the history of Christopher Columbus, Debbie has been connected to SCJS since 2008.
-Raised with Ashkenazic traditions, Debbie now seeks Sephardic connections through genealogical research and international outreach.
-She is the mother of two adult children and resides in Phoenix, Arizona. firstname.lastname@example.org

 Maria’s family has been in New Mexico since arriving in 1598 with the Juan Onate expedition.
 She was born and raised in Albuquerque and raised a Catholic before finding out, at age 14, her family’s true heritage.
 She made her return to Judaism in 1999 and is active in many Jewish organizations.
 Her affiliations include: founding member and event coordinator, Centro Sefarad NM; vice president, Jewish Genealogical Society of New Mexico; and member, New Mexico Jewish Historical Society.
 She shares her personal story and the Sephardic saga as a speaker (since 2016) for the Road Scholars program.

-Corinne is the author of six books and a freelance writer for several magazines.
+Corinne is the award-winning author of nine books and a freelance writer for several magazines.
 A member of the Colorado Authors’ League, she is past president of the Denver Woman’s Press Club, and a charter member of Women Writing the West.
 She was also board chair of the Mizel Museum of Judaica in Denver from 1990-2000.
-Corinne created Writing the West, an accredited literary conference, now a part of Western State College’s humanities program.
-She is a Fellow of the University of Colorado at Colorado Springs. corinnejoybrown.com
+Corinne created Writing the West, an accredited literary conference, now a part of Colorado University Gunnison’s humanities program.
+She is a Fellow of the University of Colorado at Colorado Springs.
+Website: corinnejoybrown.com

 Beth is a relative newcomer to SCJS, having been motivated by the 2017 conference held at Mikveh Israel synagogue in Philadelphia.
-A decade earlier, Beth was the librarian at the National Museum of American Jewish History, which shared space with Mikveh Israel, and served as its repository.
-There, she educated visitors about the essential role played by Sephardim in the founding of America, and highlighted ordinary household items in the collection that secretly doubled as Jewish ritual objects.
-She has also served as a librarian for the State of New Jersey and, more recently, for General Motors Corp. in suburban Philadelphia.
+A decade earlier, Beth served in the Education Dept. at the National Museum of American Jewish History, which shared space with Kahal Kadosh Mikveh Israel, and served as its repository.
+There, she wrote curriculum materials, and educated visitors about the role of Sephardim and Crypto-Jews in American life.
+Beth has also served as a librarian in New Jersey state government, and in academic and corporate settings.

 Natalie Trujillo Gonzalez, born and raised in Albuquerque, New Mexico, studied at the University of New Mexico and The National Institute of Flamenco.
 She now lives in Maryland with her husband Rudy Gonzalez.
 A mother of five children and grandmother of four, she works at The Art of Natalie Trujillo studio as a fine artist and is passionate about art, history and flamenco.
 Her family has a long and meaningful history in New Mexico with crypto-Jewish roots.